JamyJones/jjdgdjf/msg.md

-{"prompt": "None", "user_message": "How can i use the github api to check whether a file exists"}
+{"prompt": "None", "user_message": "Which continent is closest to Uganda, Africa"}